On the occasion of the 250th anniversary of nature enthusiast, humanist, visionary and composition genius

 for new tracks of electronic music (see: image video).

-presented at festivals and in clubs and also rearranged for a 35-piece
+presented on festivals and in clubs and also rearranged for a 35-piece

 brass orchestra (Youth Brass Band NRW).
 As Darius Darek's academic background is geography, he has implemented sustainable, degrowth and minimalism based, fair, green, common-good-oriented and alternative ways of life into this music project.
 A transdisciplinary designed artivism towards a socio-ecological transformation: - to promote "cultural diversity" the project is a collaboration with fifteen Cologne-Bonn-based musicians of diverse music cultures to record a sample databank of twenty known and unknown Beethoven pieces. - to promote "cultural heritage" the project aims to upcycle & remix almost forgotten music by worldwide electronic music producers. - to promote "socio-ecological projects" the remixes are presented at green, transformational and zero waste festivals, in cultural spaces, at intergenerational bicycle rides or in "freeboxes". - to include "citizen participation" a random local youth involvement and a worldwide remix contest (in cooperation with Arts Council England) were carried out.